 Google is sent back and builds up a profile about your preferences.
 There is a good deal of privacy-centric search engines that won’t record your search terms.
 Duck Duck Go being one of the more well known.

 TOR Browser (The Onion Router) is a browser that works similar to a VPN.
 It safeguards you by rebounding your data through a network of volunteer-managed servers all over the world.

 Tor delivers a high level of privacy because it won’t permit any of the hosts your data passes through to view your IP address.

 Aside from this, you can use browsers other than Google Chrome.
 Chrome may sound like the best one, but it regularly reports to Google on what you’re doing.
 One of the safest alternatives is Firefox, as it is not based on Chrome, like many others.

 6. Update Operating Systems and Software

 Software and devices have to be kept up to date as much as possible.
-Updates are often accompanied by important security patches and bug fixes.
+Essential security patches and bug fixes often accompany updates.
 So download them as they become available.

-As software and hardware becomes older, there is an increased likelihood of security breaches.
+As software and hardware become older, there is an increased likelihood of security breaches.
 When software and operating systems are kept up-to-date, additional privacy, protection is added.